OpenNews/srccon/facilitator_guide.md

 * **End of May:** We'll ask you for any supply and scheduling needs you might have.
 * **Early June:** We'll offer an optional checkin with a volunteer facilitator coach who has led sessions at SRCCON before.
 * **Throughout June:** We'll check in regularly, on a timeline you can use for outlining your session and updating your title and description.
-* **Mid-June:** We'll build this year's schedule and let you know about time slots and room assignments.
+* **Late June:** We'll build this year's schedule and let you know about time slots and room assignments.
 * **SRCCON week:** On the Wednesday night before SRCCON begins, we'll hold a facilitator welcome session at the venue for anyone who'd like to attend.

 <span id="planning"></span>